 Both units have a cab-over bunk, convection oven, galley, wardrobe, and pantry.

-The Dynamax Isata 3 is very well equipped for such a small motorhome.
+The Dynamax Isata 3 is very well equipped for a small motorhome.
 From the spacious bathroom and queen bed to the comfortable dinette and galley, you won’t be lacking in amenities.

 One of the features that make the Isata 3 one of the best Class C RVs is the ample storage space.
 With both interior and exterior storage, you won’t struggle to pack all the supplies you need.